 The relationship of pain to the tattooing process is the subject of a lot of talk, and even study.
 For some, “pain therapy” is part of the reason for getting a tattoo, not just a side effect of the process.
 People getting memorial tattoos often take pride in the physical discomfort they endure while the commemorative design is worked on.
 Others say that the pain involved in tattooing is a welcome distraction from the daily blahs of life, helping them focus and “go to that place,” and is an integral – even looked-forward-to – part of the process.

 Proper aftercare will lessen residual pain as tattoos heal, and being smart and prepared for your session will also influence how well you handle the traumatic/endorphin-inducing “pain” of your sitting for your ink.
-Prior to your session, eat well and be hydrated; get good rest; check with your doctor or healthcare pro about any allergies or immune systems questions.
+Before your session, eat well, stay hydrated, get plenty of rest, and talk to your doctor or healthcare provider about any allergies or immune system concerns.

 Then sit down, strap in and shut up – it’s gonna be amazing!